schyntax/js-schyntax/README.md

 ## Contributing

 Bug fixes are always welcome.
-If you would like to contribute features to the sch expression language, open an issue with your proposed functionality, syntax changes, and use cases _BEFORE_ you submit a pull request so that it can be discussed.
+If you would like to contribute features to the schyntax expression language, open an issue with your proposed functionality, syntax changes, and use cases _BEFORE_ you submit a pull request so that it can be discussed.